SwitchCraftCC/sc-docs/src/rules.md

   Stealing Krist in any way, from a player, a service/shop, or the server itself, is not allowed.
 </Rule>
 <Rule rule="6.4">
-  Abusing alt accounts to increase your Krist income (via faucet and daily login bonuses) is considered theft.
+  Abusing alt accounts to increase your Krist income (via any of our welfare systems) is considered theft.
 </Rule>
 <Rule rule="6.5">
   Redistributing paid software is considered piracy, and thus theft.